cardano-foundation/CIPs/CIP-0135/README.md

    checkpoints.
 These would serve the purpose of  preventing a subsequent long-range attack.

-Note that, in this second scenario, concens about the legitimacy of the checkpoint are much less salient.
+Note that, in this second scenario, concerns about the legitimacy of the checkpoint are much less salient.
 The checkpoint can be issued post disaster recovery, at such a time where the points it contains are in the past, and are both agreed upon and easy to verify for all honest parties.